Tag - Tips & Tricks - DO OK

 Role of Project Manager in Software Development

-Project management becomes a critical aspect of the delivery and role of a Project Manager evaluates over time.
-Software project delivery is more and more challenging, as organizations do not only want to quickly adapt to a rapidly changing environment and achieve their goals but also control project cost and timeline.
-According to PMI Pulse of the Professions ® 2018 there is a prediction based on the interviews and research that the role of project manager will expand and include also being: strategic advisor, innovator, communicator, big thinker and versatile manager.
+Project management is increasingly crucial in the delivery process, and the role of a Project Manager evolves.
+Delivering software projects is becoming more challenging.
+Organizations aim to swiftly adapt to rapidly changing environments and achieve their goals while also controlling project costs and timelines.
+According to PMI Pulse of the Professions ® 2018, there is a prediction based on the interviews and research that the role of project manager will expand and include also being: a strategic advisor, innovator, communicator, big thinker, and versatile manager.

 25.11.2020, 9 min read